OctupusTea/Better-Than-Fumen/README.md

 ## Current Status

-- Fully working canvas with lineclear highlight, placement and ghost preview
+- Fully working canvas with lineclear highlight, placement, placement ghost, and field shifting
 - Scroll or click to change drawing mino
 - Shift-scroll to change placement rotation
 - Click and drag to draw